nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Nick has two young children (5/2 years old) and a supporting wife at home in Smyrna.
 He's happy to share his experience on balancing family, work, and a love for endurance sports at an ATC event or Sunday long run!
-  - name: |-
-      Aaron Fenton
-      Assistant Run Coach
-    about: >-
-      Aaron has a newfound devotion to the world of triathlon.
-He has been running casually since 2011, but after conquering the half marathon distance in 2020, became hooked on endurance sports.
-With the support of his wife, Heather, he completed his first 70.3 in 2021.
-A year later, Aaron conquered his goal and heard the words, “Aaron Fenton, you are an Ironman!” as he crossed the finish line at Ironman Chattanooga. \

-      \

-      Aaron has done two 70.3’s, a 144.6, many 5k and 10k races, a marathon and multiple half marathons since 2020. \

-      \

-      From Soccer to Powerlifting in high school, Aaron has always enjoyed pushing himself to physical and mental limits.
-Recently, Aaron has gotten more involved with helping friends and family members achieve their running goals.
-Along the way he has developed a passion for helping others in this capacity and looks forward to helping his fellow athletes at ATC get the unique satisfaction of pushing their own limits and pride of accomplishing amazing feats.
-    image: /img/image0.jpg
   - about: Ilana is a Sports Certified Registered Dietitian, USA Triathlon Certified Level I triathlon Coach, and has accomplished multiple endurance events herself.
 Her portfolio enables her to understand the athletes she works